NickvanDyke/opencode.nvim/README.md

 - Auto-connect to *any* `opencode` inside Neovim's CWD, or toggle an embedded instance.
 - Input prompts with completions, highlights, and normal-mode support.
-- Select from a prompt library and define your own.
+- Select prompts from a library and define your own.
 - Inject relevant editor context (buffer, cursor, selection, diagnostics, ...).
 - Control `opencode` with commands.
 - Respond to `opencode` permission requests.